MbqIIB/DevOps-Milestone3/README.md

 We have used Jenkins to configure the build server.
 Alongwith Jenkins, we have used Tomcat, Git for Source Code Management and NPM as a package manager.

-Additions tools used: ???

-We used the MIT licensed Climbing-Grade project which is forked at
+The project used for the milestone is at

 ```
 https://github.com/shivamgulati1991/m3base
 ```